cetz-package/cetz/draw.typ

   )
 ),)

+// Render content
+// NOTE: Content itself is not transformed by the canvas transformations!
+//       native transformation matrix support from typst would be required.
-#let content(pt, content, position: auto,
+#let content(pt, ct, position: auto,
              angle: 0deg,
              handle-x: .5, handle-y: .5) = ((
   (positions: ctx => {